digitallawyer/openlegaldictionary/_definitions/p-u.md

   N. Y. § 3.—Summary proceeding.
-Any proceeding by whicb a controversy is settled, case disposed of, or trial conducted, in a prompt and simple mauner, without tbe aid of a jury, with-out presentment or indictment, or in other respects out of the regular course of the com-mon law. ln procedure, proceedings are said to be summary when they are short and simple in comparison witb regular proceedings; i. e., iu comparison with the proceedings which'
+Any proceeding by whicb a controversy is settled, case disposed of, or trial conducted, in a prompt and simple mauner, without tbe aid of a jury, with-out presentment or indictment, or in other respects out of the regular course of the com-mon law. in procedure, proceedings are said to be summary when they are short and simple in comparison witb regular proceedings; i. e., iu comparison with the proceedings which'
 published_at: '2018-07-07'